 We work with all types of schools including:

-At The Bridge, we understand that managing a child or young person’s eating disorder whilst in an education setting can be difficult.
+At The Bridge, we understand that managing a child or adult’s eating disorder whilst in an education setting can be difficult.
 We offer therapeutic support, training and consultancy.
 Our team delivers therapeutic support through individual and group interventions if required.
 Training provided by our specialist team includes workshops and training days which are available to various audiences, including all school staff, parents and carers.
 Liaising with parents and carers can also be included within consultancy work.

 We understand the importance of safeguarding the welfare of all students, including those with an eating disorder.
 We provide instant access to our specialist team, along with a broad range of services suitable to individual needs and requirements.
 Our service can be designed on a bespoke basis to truly support the needs within your school.

-As well as providing services to schools and college to support a young person, schools are also able to refer a child or young person to us if they think they would benefit from outpatient treatment.
+As well as providing services to schools and college to support a young person, schools are also able to refer a child or adult to us if they think they would benefit from outpatient treatment.
 The referral process is swift and simple.
 Referrals can be made by members of the senior leadership team.
 With parental consent, schools and colleges are able to arrange for an initial assessment for the young person.

 Our services and team are flexible to needs and would be happy to discuss specific requirements.